vippsas/vipps-ecom-api/vipps-ecom-api.md

 Example for demonstration purposes that should be handled.

-1. User starts is in web session in the Chrome web browser.
+1. The user starts is in web session in the Chrome or Firefox web browser on a phone.
-2. A Vipps purchase is started, with a redirect URL (`fallback`) specified by the Merchant.
+2. A Vipps purchase is started, with a redirect URL (`fallback`) specified by the merchant.
 3. The user completes the purchase in Vipps.
-4. Vipps (the app) redirects the user by opening the URL specified in step 2.
+4. Vipps (the app) redirects the user by asking the phone's operating system to open the URL specified in step 2.
-5. The OS opens the URL in the default browser: Safari (not Chrome).
+5. The OS opens the URL in the default browser: Safari (not Chrome or Firefox).
 6. The merchant handles the redirect without the customer noticing any discrepancies from the browser switch.

-**Please note:** If the user has installed an ad blocker, that may cause problems opening URL with custom schemes.
+**Please note:** If the user has installed an ad blocker, that may cause problems opening URL with custom URL schemes.

 ## Questions?